open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 3. **OSS Library Author:**
   - **Value Proposition:**
-    - The OSS library author can reuse OTEL-defined attributes and signals, integrating them with custom signals tailored to their library.
+    - OSS library authors can reuse OTEL-defined attributes and signals, integrating them with custom signals tailored to their library.
     - Publishing a registry for the library simplifies the integration process for developers, making it easier to adopt and use the library in a consistent and standardized way.